Chirps and Cheeps

 Finally, the very last window I searched from, showed the hawk in a nearby spruce.
 His attack was apparently unsuccessful (I'm sure to the immense delight of the American Tree Sparrows, Dark-eyed Juncos, American Goldfinches, Common Redpolls, and Pine Siskins that were dining there just a few minutes earlier!).
 I was able to quickly grab a few decent photos of him, albeit handheld and through a window with some glare.
 I think he saw me, he seemed to look right at me - and, therefore, didn't stay long.
 Besides, he was still hungry: off he gracefully flew, seeking lunch at someone else's feeders!

-Did you know a Cooper's Hawk repeatedly squeezes its prey to kill it?
-It's been known to drown its prey too.
-Cooper's Hawks (and Sharp-shinned) usually hunt small birds - and while the Cooper's Hawks are agile flyers through thick vegetation, a recent study found that 23% of those birds had healed chest bone fractures (aka the wish bone or furcula).
+Both Sharp-shinned and Cooper's Hawks usually hunt small birds - and while the Cooper's Hawks are agile flyers through thick vegetation, a recent study found that 23% of those birds had healed chest bone fractures (aka the wish bone or furcula).
 Who knew?!

 blog photo